kljuni/socia-net/README.md

 # socia-net
 A social network webapp built with React and Django.
-WEB50 assignment.